 * Acting as Production Assistant for Archie’s primary line of newsstand digests.

-Jonathan has also worked for 10 years with higher profile comic companies such as Fantagraphics, Egmont Norway, Gladstone/Gemstone, Boom Studios and IDW Publishing on their many licensed Disney Comics series.
-He has contributed monthly localization and translations, written historical articles about Disney Comics history and drawn an assortment of covers for well-known series’ such as Mickey Mouse, Donald Duck, Duck Avenger, Uncle Scrooge, DuckTales, Walt Disney’s Comics and Stories, Walt Disney Showcase, Snow White and many, many more.
+Jonathan has also worked for 10 years with higher profile comic companies such as Fantagraphics, Egmont Norway, Boom Studios and IDW Publishing on their many licensed Disney Comics series.
+He has contributed monthly localization and translations, written historical articles about Disney Comics history for at least one Eisner-Award winning library series and drawn an assortment of covers for well-known series’ such as Mickey Mouse, Donald Duck, Duck Avenger, Uncle Scrooge, DuckTales, Walt Disney’s Comics and Stories, Walt Disney Showcase, Snow White and many, many more.

-Jonathan briefly stepped into the field of education in his home community of Birmingham, teaching assorted high school classes and doing English tutoring.
-In 2016-17, he moved up to work on the college level in the Cartooning Department at the School of Visual Arts in Manhattan, New York as an educator, training the next generation of cartoonists in the same craft he has lovingly spent so many years continuing to learn and master.
+Jonathan stepped into the field of education in his home community of Birmingham, teaching assorted high school classes and doing English tutoring.
+In 2016-17, he began working on the college level in the Cartooning Department at the School of Visual Arts in Manhattan, New York as an educator, training the next generation of cartoonists in the same craft he has lovingly spent so many years continuing to learn and master.

-Jonathan uses his work not just to entertain or make people think and laugh, but also to discuss social issues and encourage creator’s rights.
-His published articles and personal comics have discussed race, gender and equality as best as he can muster on those topics.
-His attitude is that if he has been lucky enough to be blessed with a platform then it is his duty to speak-up, educate, learn, grow and equally — give back to his community the best way he knows how.
+Jonathan uses his work to not only entertain or make people think and laugh, but also to discuss social issues and encourage creator’s rights.
+His published articles and personal comics have discussed race, gender and equality.
+Not one to shy away from these topics, his attitude towards this is that if he has been lucky enough to be blessed with a platform, no matter how small, then it is his duty to speak-up, educate, learn, and grow.
+By that same token, it is also his duty to give back to his community the best way that he knows how.

 Although he was born and raised in Birmingham, Alabama, Jonathan has lived all across the Southeast United States including Miami, Orlando, Atlanta, Huntsville and Nashville.
-After his graduation he briefly moved to Los Angeles, ultimately choosing to set up shop in the general New York and New Jersey areas.
-He currently resides in East Orange, New Jersey where he has lived for 10 years.
+After his graduation he briefly moved to Los Angeles, ultimately choosing to set up shop in the general New York and New Jersey areas for almost 15 years.

 Jonathan has an assortment of family and friends that he loves, but he credits his mother with getting him started on his path.
 She has encouraged and supported him above and beyond in both the good times and the bad, lighting a fire underneath him when he desperately needed it.
 Without her guidance and wisdom, his progress to date would not have been possible.
 He is eternally thankful to her for that to the extent that every piece of art and written word on these pages are dedicated to her.

-For a complete listing of Jonathan’s published works to date, please see the Works page.
+For a complete listing of Jonathan’s published works to date, please see his Published Works page.